 Go back

-Reporting Fraud, Waste and Abuse of University Resources
+Reporting Fraud, Waste, and/or Abuse of University Resources

-University employees are encouraged to view Internal Audit as a resource for objective and independent information with regard to any and all university processes, compliance questions, and other administrative concerns, including potential fraud, waste, or abuse of university resources.
+University employees are encouraged to view Internal Audit as a resource for objective and independent guidance on university processes, compliance questions, and administrative concerns - including potential fraud, waste, and/or abuse of university resources.

-Please see APSU Policy on Preventing and Reporting Fraud, Waste, or Abuse
+Please see APSU Policy on Preventing and Reporting Fraud, Waste, and/or Abuse for further information.

 What Should I Report?

-Dishonest acts, either known or suspected, should be reported, such as:
+Dishonest acts, whether known or suspected, should be reported.
+Examples include:

 Think Before You Speak!

-Before making allegations of dishonesty, be reasonably certain of any claims.
-Such allegations can seriously and negatively impact the accused individual’s life and adversely affect the working environment of the department.
+Before making allegations of dishonesty, be reasonably certain of your claims.
+Allegations can seriously and negatively impact the accused individual and may affect the department's working environment.

 Investigations

-When Internal Audit receives allegations of dishonesty or other irregularity by an employee, outside contractor, or vendor, they are required to conduct an investigation.
-Departmental management should not attempt to conduct investigations nor alert suspected employees of an impending investigation.
-In an investigation, objectives include verifying the facts, maintaining objectivity and confidentiality, determining responsibility, and recommending corrective actions to help ensure that similar actions do not occur in the future.
+When Internal Audit receives allegations of dishonesty or other irregularities involving an employee, outside contractor, or vendor, an investigation is required.
+Departmental management should not attempt to conduct investigations or alert suspected individuals of a pending investigation.
+In an investigation, objectives include verifying the facts, maintaining objectivity and confidentiality, determining responsibility, and recommending corrective actions to help prevent recurrence.

 Protection Under State Law